 PAMELA MAYNE CORREIA completed her M.A. at the University of Alberta.
 Upon completion of the M.A. degree in 1990, she assumed the position of osteology technologist for the Department of Anthropology, the position she held for 18 years.
-In 2009 she joined the Department as academic faculty in the role of Faculty Service Officer II and was promoted to FSO III in 2016.
+In 2009 she joined the Department as academic faculty in the role of Faculty Service Officer II and was promoted in 2015 to level III.
 Her research interests are in the area of the analysis of cremated human skeletal material, trauma analysis, bone taphonomy and in human identification problems related to mass disasters and genocide.
 She is Curator for the three museum collections managed by the Department of Anthropology.
-Pamela continues to teach biological anthropology, human osteology, human osteoarchaeology, skeletal trauma analysis, and forensic anthropology.
+Pamela continues to teach biological anthropology, skeletal trauma analysis, and forensic anthropology.
 She has supervised the completion of two Masters students within the department of Anthropology, as well as mentored numerous Honours theses.
-Within the University Mayne Correia has participated on the Executive committee for the Repatriation of Sharphead, and as a member of the Curator’s committee, Policy and Planning Committee, and the Faculty of Arts Equity Discussion Group.
-Public service includes participation with the Medical Examiner’s Office in Edmonton since 1989 and participation on numerous cases for the RCMP, Medical Examiner, and Archaeological Survey.
-Since 2014 Ms. Mayne Correia is on the editorial board for the Canadian Society of Forensic Sciences Journal.
+Within the University Mayne Correia has participated on the Executive committee for the Repatriation of Sharphead, and as a member of the Curator’s committee, Policy and Planning Committee, AASUA Bylaws Review Committee, and FSO Constituency committee.
+She is the consulting forensic anthropologist for the Medical Examiner’s Office and has contributed to numerous cases for the RCMP, Medical Examiner, and Archaeological Survey since 1989.
+As part of this work, Mayne Correia is involved in the Missing Children/Persons and Unidentified Human Remains project, as well as ongoing identification of human remains.
+Since 2014 Ms. Mayne Correia has been on the editorial board for the Canadian Society of Forensic Sciences Journal.
 She is the Chair of the Anthropology/Medical/Odontology Section of the Canadian Society of Forensic Sciences and a member of the Canadian Association of Physical Anthropology.
-Ms. Mayne Correia has received several awards in her position here at the University of Alberta, including the J.Lawrence Angel Award (1990), Sigma Xi Nat Rutter Outstanding Technician of the Year Award (2005), and most recently the Curator Hall of Fame Award (2015).
+Ms. Mayne Correia has received several awards in her position here at the University of Alberta, including the J.Lawrence Angel Award (1990), Sigma Xi Nat Rutter Outstanding Technician of the Year Award (2005), the Curator Hall of Fame Award (2015), and most recently Greatest Supervisor (FGSR, 2019).

 Themes: Applied forensic anthropology; trauma, cremated human remains; human identification problems, bone curatorial issues.
 Current research: bone diagenesis, including fungal, heat and traumatic damage.